Silhouettes of six people standing near the ocean at sunset with the sun shining through one person's torso.

 If you’re still reading at this point, I’d guess you’re either completely on board with what we’re saying, or you think we’re pure lunatics!
 But either way, you must be intrigued by how we plan to pull it off, and we want to be completely transparent about our plans and goals...

-Once we have this, we’ll develop a market garden which enables us to offer organic veg boxes locally, as well as providing ingredients for the KindRoots products range and the KindRoots Kitchen.
-We’ll also share the space with others who want to connect with nature; by hosting travellers, workaways and other community groups.
+We plan to develop a market garden which will enable us to offer organic veg boxes locally, as well as providing ingredients for the KindRoots products range and the KindRoots Kitchen.

 All you need to do is choose a different path, try something new…